lassesofus/MLOPS-Exam-Project/reports/README.md

 > *costing the most was ... due to ...*
 >
 > Answer:
-MISSING ANSWER

-Evan, s212592: 50$.
+Evan, s212592: $50.
 Most spended on running the VMs.

-Julia, s221932: 50$ (accidentally spend on the first day of using the cloud by virtual machines)
+Julia, s221932: $50 (accidentally spend on the first day of using the cloud by virtual machines)

 Louis, s194278: $30.49

-Alexander, s194252: 15.22
+Alexander, s194252: $15.22

 Lasse, s185927: $12.65

 ## Overall discussion of project